teodimache/etlbox/README.md

 Also you can create log tables within the database that holds all log information.
 The task CreateLogTablesTask will do that for you.
 Once the tables exists, etlbox will log into them.

-Use can then use the (https://github.com/roadrunnerlenny/etlboxlogviewer)[ETLBox LogViewer] to easily access and analyze your logs.
+Use can then use the [ETLBox LogViewer](https://github.com/roadrunnerlenny/etlboxlogviewer) to easily access and analyze your logs.

 ## There is more
 A quick overview of some of the available tasks: